About IAASA

 Integrity – Being trustworthy and respectful

-IAASA is responsible for the supervision of the accounting profession in Ireland, through oversight of the quality assurance and disciplinary procedures of five Prescribed Accountancy Bodies (‘PABs’).
+IAASA supervises the accounting profession in Ireland by overseeing the quality assurance and disciplinary procedures of five Prescribed Accountancy Bodies (PABs).

-IAASA is responsible for monitoring whether the financial and sustainability statements of certain listed entities comply with the relevant standards, (in the main International Financial Reporting Standards (IFRS) and European Sustainability Reporting Standards (ESRS)).
+IAASA monitors whether the financial and sustainability statements of certain listed entities comply with the relevant standards, primarily International Financial Reporting Standards (IFRS) and European Sustainability Reporting Standards (ESRS).

-IAASA has direct responsibility for the inspection of audits and sustainability assurance of Public Interest Entities (‘PIEs’), that is, entities with securities listed on a regulated market, credit institutions and insurance undertakings.
+IAASA directly inspects the audits and sustainability assurance engagements of Public Interest Entities (PIEs), which are entities with securities listed on a regulated market, credit institutions, and insurance undertakings.

-IAASA is responsible for overseeing the Recognised Accountancy Bodies (RABs) in their regulation of statutory auditors and sustainability assurance service providers, including licensing, education, quality assurance of non-PIE audit/assurance and investigation and disciplinary systems.
+IAASA oversees the Recognised Accountancy Bodies (RABs) in their regulation of statutory auditors and sustainability assurance service providers.
+This includes licensing, education, quality assurance of non-PIE audit/assurance work, and investigation and disciplinary systems.

-IAASA is responsible for adopting standards on auditing, professional ethics and internal quality control.
-Auditors are required to carry out statutory audits in accordance with these standards.
+IAASA adopts standards on auditing, professional ethics, and internal quality control.
+Auditors must conduct statutory audits in accordance with these standards.

-IAASA may adopt assurance standards to be applied to the assurance of sustainability reporting in the absence of European standards.
-Sustainability assurance service providers are required to perform such engagements in accordance with those standards.
+IAASA may adopt assurance standards for the assurance of sustainability reporting in the absence of European standards.
+Sustainability assurance service providers must perform such engagements in accordance with these standards.

 Policies